iam-sandeep-82/Apparel-Store/README.md

-## Horse-Hoof Online Mens Apparel store.
+##  Horse-Hoof a Static website for Online Apparel store.

 ## Tools and Technologies